bayush11/Caltech_SURF_2023/README.md

 ```
 Below is the code that plots the frame by the diameter of the flocs.
 When using the Keyvani and Strom (2013) workflow, one will receive a CSV file that has the diameters of every particle tracked in the binarized images.
 This code will take that CSV and find the median diameter per frame. **THIS IS IN THE MAIN.PY FILE.**

-This code snippet helps to get the number of frames there are in the csv file.
+This code snippet helps to get the number of frames there are in the CSV file.
 ```bash
 for i in range(len(imgNum)):
     if imgNum[i] not in imgNumPlt: